Back to overview

 At the beginning of the project, FELD M and the client collaboratively defined the objectives and method for answering the questions.
 The client’s main focus was to identify the points where users jumped-off the claim reporting process.
 In addition, the user research, should show which areas of the process require optimization in terms of usability, comprehensibility, and efficiency.

-To achieve the objective, a qualitative test method was selected, in which the user completes a questionnaire at the end of the test.
+To achieve the objective, the method of qualitative usability testing was chosen, complemented at the end of the test by a questionnaire as a quantitative method.
 In collaboration with the client, FELD M defined the target group and selected 14 participants for the tests, based on various characteristics.
 These 14 test subjects were provided a pretend accident scenario and were asked to report the damage online using their smartphone.
 The participants were asked to describe their opinions on each detailed page, including any obstacles they incurred.
 The interviewer also asked various questions, using a standard list to ensure the results were as uniform as possible across all test subjects.

 The interviews took place remotely, with participants sharing their smartphone screen and they were simultaneously filmed by camera.
 This made it possible to observe their facial expressions and posture, to obtain additional information about their state of mind.
 This complemented information gathered about what they were saying and doing on their smartphone.
 A virtual mirror room was set up for the client’s stakeholders so that they could watch the interviews live.